folio-org/folio-keycloak/README.md

 ## Migrate exist Realms into Lightweight Token  [migrate-tenants-to-lightweight-tokens.sh](keycloak-scripts/migrate-tenants-to-lightweight-tokens.sh)
 Script to migrate existing cluster realms to lightweight tokens, reducing token footprint and preventing issues caused by oversized request headers.
-For each realm, the following clients will be updated: ImpersonationClient, LoginClient, PasswordResetClient, and Module2 Module Client.
+For each realm, the following clients will be updated: ImpersonationClient, LoginClient, PasswordResetClient, and Module 2 Module Client.

 ### Requirements
 Keycloak Admin REST API access